 CLASS 10340 - CREATIVE PHOTOGRAPHY

-A single photograph or photographic image that has been created with an alternative photographic process, or a photograph that was creatively edited or modified beyond reality in a creative, imaginative and experimental way to make it more interesting and visually engaging.
-Could be a composite of multiple overlapped photographs.
+A photographic image that was creatively edited or modified beyond reality in a creative, imaginative, and experimental way to make it more interesting and visually engaging.
+Could be a composite of multiple photographs.

 Creative Photography Special Rules: